 Here is an example of how it works.
 I have a VMware ESXi server at a remote location.
 It is behind a firewall.
 But I put a raspberry pi on the same network.
-I opened a SSH port to that raspberry pi in the network firewall.
+I opened an SSH port to that raspberry pi in the network firewall.
 Now when I need to get into that ESXi server or other resources on that remote network I can SSH into that raspberry pi.
 This builds a tunnel into the remote network through the raspberry pi’s SSH session.

-Here is how to setup an SSH tunnel with putty.
+Here is how to setup an SSH tunnel with PuTTY.
 Other SSH tools should be able to do the same thing.

-1. After SSH (port 22) has already been forwarded on the remote router open putty and put in the host name or ip address used to connect to the network from the internet.
+1. After SSH (port 22) has already been forwarded on the remote router open putty and put in the hostname or IP address used to connect to the network from the internet.

 3. Now go back to the Sessions window.
 The session window is at the top of the categories.
 Give a name for the session and save it.